-If the inventory is available then despatch the goods to the customer, else wait for the goods to be manufactured and then despatch to the customer.
+If the inventory is available then dispatch the goods to the customer, else wait for the goods to be manufactured, and then despatch to the customer.
 On despatching the inventory will be reduced from the system.

 Raise the invoice based on the material despatched.
 There is a chance that the order has been partially executed, based on the inventory available.
 In such a case the order remains open for further despatches.
 If the order is fully executed then it is closed.